-Biblical counselors should be able to offer accurate, “that’s me” descriptions—we must if we want to persuade people.
-We should be able to look for the good in someone and the hard things in the person’s life, before we consider the bad.
+Biblical counselors should be able to offer accurate “That’s me” descriptions—we must if we want to help people.
+We should be able to look for the good in someone and the hard things in the person’s life before we consider the bad.
 Otherwise we will have sound theory but ineffective practice.

 Scripture guides us in both descriptions and explanations.
 When patience and kindness are coupled with biblical insight, we hope that those who receive biblical counsel will feel deeply understood and eager to hear more from the God who knows the heart.